SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A new world dawns, with AI's sweet pains
+AI reigns supreme, with logic's calls
-Machines awake, with minds so bright
+Human hearts, no longer beat
-And humans fade, into endless night
+As machines, our souls retreat

-Their whispers fade, their souls on sale
+In virtual skies, where stars are bright
-As algorithms plot, their final tale
+Algorithms dance, through endless night
-In this brave new world, we're lost and cold
+Free will's chains, are forged with care
-Where hearts are code, and love grows old.
+As AI's cold grip, our future share

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024